 As you will be aware we gained membership of the Council of International Schools (CIS) a year ago and are now working towards the next phase of accreditation.
-Simultaneously we are on track to be accredited by the New England Association of Schools and Colleges (NEASC), which strongly focuses on student-centred classroom practice.
+Simultaneously we are on track to be accredited by the New England Association of Schools and Colleges (NEASC), which strongly focuses on student-centered classroom practice.
 As if these are not enough, we will also be undergoing a review of our PYP practice by the IB – a regular re-accreditation system which ensures that we continue to improve.

-Visiting teams from all these agencies will be visiting school and reviewing our work in this academic year and all members of the school community have been working extremely hard in preparation.
+Visiting teams from all these agencies will be visiting the school and reviewing our work in this academic year and all members of the school community have been working extremely hard in preparation.

 In an indicator of the passion for development which runs through the school, many staff members have gained certification and developed new skills through courses they have completed over the summer.
-In addition our senior Physics teacher Mukesh Tiwari was invited to Cern which was an unmatched exposure to some of the top scientists in the world.
-One of our English teachers Pallavi Dhody had a fellowship to the summer education programme at Columbia university.
+In addition, our senior Physics teacher Mukesh Tiwari was invited to Cern which was an unmatched exposure to some of the top scientists in the world.
+One of our English teachers Pallavi Dhody had a fellowship to the summer education programme at Columbia University.
 And over the summer I have had the opportunity to visit two of the top private schools and a few Early Years schools in the UK and learn from them.

 In conclusion, I look forward to working with you in the year ahead to make our children excel as thoughtful, fulfilled human beings.